Chair forCorporate Sustainability

-The Chair contributes to these research fields in theory and practice through publications in scientific journals (e.g., Organization & Environment, Journal of Cleaner Production, Technological Forecasting and Social Change), transfer studies (e.g., Network for Business Sustainability, GIZ), and workshops for practitioners and students in the wider field of corporate sustainability.
+The Chair contributes to these research fields in theory and practice through publications in scientific journals (e.g., Business Strategy and the Environment, Journal of Business Ethics, Journal of Cleaner Production, Journal of Industrial Ecology, Organization & Environment, Technological Forecasting and Social Change), transfer studies (e.g., Network for Business Sustainability, GIZ), and workshops for practitioners and students in the wider field of corporate sustainability.

 The Chair for Corporate Sustainability partners with several international researchers and institutions, including e.g. Copenhagen Business School (CBS) and the Centre for Sustainability Management (CSM) at Leuphana University.